-The IEF works alongside some of the world's most effective, charitable foundations, and through our links with the world's largest egg businesses, we are committed to making high quality egg protein accessible to people living in developing nations; we are committed to making a real difference to people's lives.
+The IEF remains committed to working with foundations and organisations around the world to help ensure that high quality protein is accessible to everybody.
+The IEF works alongside other charitable foundations, and through our links with the world's largest egg businesses; we are committed to making high quality egg protein accessible to all, we are entrusted to make a real difference.